Amitro123/automation-service/README.md

 ## 📋 Workflow

+The agent is **event-driven**, triggering on **push and pull request events**.
+Ensure your webhook configuration is set up to send both types of events for full functionality.

 ### Standard Flow (Push Events)
 1. **Developer pushes code** → webhook triggers
 2. **Webhook verifies signature** → extracts diff/commit data